-Net goodwill of €213.1 million at 31 December 2014 corresponds to goodwill arising on acquisition of CNP Santander Insurance.
+^{} Net goodwill of €213.1 million at 31 December 2014 corresponds to goodwill arising on acquisition of CNP Santander Insurance.
 In accordance with IFRS 3 (paragraph 45), the Group had one year from the acquisition date to identify and value the intangible assets included in the acquisition.
-Upon completion of the purchase accounting adjustments, €14.7 million before tax was allocated to the value of acquired In-Force business and €387.0 million before tax was allocated to the distribution agreement, reflecting the profits to be derived from future new business
+Upon completion of the purchase accounting adjustments, €14.7 million before tax was allocated to the distribution agreement, reflecting the profits to be derived from future new business